ES

 Option 2: Use a booking service like CafeSnap

 We built CafeSnap because manual booking does not work for travellers on a fixed trip date.
-Our bot competes in the 6pm JST wave on your behalf, runs the eight-step form sub-second, and books the first available seat that matches the dates and times you selected.
+Our bot competes in the release on your behalf, runs the eight-step form sub-second, and books the first available seat that matches the dates and times you selected.
+If your date is already released and sold out, it goes straight onto cancellation watch instead.

 We charge a flat fee equivalent to GBP 8 per booking, regardless of party size up to 6 guests.
 The price is shown and charged in your own local currency before you pay, so there is no surprise bank conversion.
 If we cannot secure a seat by the day after your last preferred date passes, you get a full automatic refund.
-Most of our customers find out their booking is confirmed within seconds of the 6pm release.
+Customers whose dates fall in a release drop typically hear within seconds of it; cancellation pickups can come at any hour.

 See the is-CafeSnap-legit explainer for how we handle payments, refunds, and the honest risk factors.